raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 #### Actor deployment

-The current `InitActor` (`f00`) will be extended with a (`InstallActor`) method taking a single input parameter: the actor's WASM bytecode.
+The current `InitActor` (`f00`) will be extended with a (`InstallActor`) method taking a single input parameter: the actor's Wasm bytecode.
 As mentioned above, DAG representation format is to be defined.
-The actor's WASM bytecode must specify the version of the Invocation Container the bytecode requires, inside a reserved exported global.
+The actor's Wasm bytecode must specify the version of the Invocation Container the bytecode requires, inside a reserved exported global.